-Scenic & Special Purpose reserves are those where the primary focus is the protection of natural values, with limited recreation use and development.
+Scenic and Special Purpose reserves are those where the primary focus is the protection of natural values, with limited recreation use and development.
 Typically native bush areas, wetlands or other natural landscapes.
 May include walking tracks, mountain bike (MTB) tracks, picnic areas and facilities to support and service these activities.

-The values of Scenic & Special Purpose reserves are:
+The values of Scenic and Special Purpose reserves are:

-- · Remnant NZ native vegetation - Natural wetland areas - · Significant water bodies - Sites that contain cultural or historic values - · Adjoining significant waterways or water bodies - · Opportunities for low impact recreation activity (secondary to conservation values)
+- remnant New Zealand native vegetation; - natural wetland areas; - significant water bodies; - sites that contain cultural or historic values; - adjoining significant waterways or water bodies; and - opportunities for low impact recreation activity (secondary to conservation values).

-Level of service Protection of specific natural landscapes and provision of a statemen t range of recreation experiences appropriate to the particular reserve.
-Total ope rating cost \$ 116,878.00 - 2015/16
+Level of service statement Protection of specific natural landscapes and provision of a range of recreation experiences appropriate to the particular reserve.
+Total operating cost \$ 116,878.00 - 2015/16